dwqs/vue-to-react/README.md

 };
 ```

-* Each computed prop should be function:
+* Each computed prop should be a function:

 ```js
 // ...